 The UDC Law School has a significant opportunity to catalyze strong retail on the west side of Connecticut Avenue.
 To achieve this change, the storefronts should be moved to the building face, and the arcade built out with high quality materials.
-Additionally, please reference Commercial Opportunities recommendation five on page 27.
+Additionally, please reference Commercial Opportunities recommendation five on page 27 for supporting information.